Why Did Carrier Invent Air Conditioning?

 Willis Haviland Carrier invented air conditioning in 1902 to address a humidity problem for a printing company.
 The Buffalo publishing company, Sackett-Wilhelms, was a client of the company where Willis worked.
 After obtaining his degree from Cornell University, Willis obtained employment with the Buffalo Forge Company in New York.
 The Sackett-Wilhelms publishing plant enlisted the services of the Buffalo Forge Company to find a solution for a persistent problem.

-The publishing company sought a way to reduce the humidity in the air inside the plant to improve the manufacturing process .
+The publishing company sought a way to reduce the humidity in the air inside the plant to improve the manufacturing process.
 Humidity, particularly during the summer, caused the paper size to change.
 The change in the dimensions of the paper would change the ink alignment.
 The publishing company needed a device that would reduce the humidity and keep the paper size consistent.
-Resolution to this problem would improve the automated process.
+A resolution to this problem would improve the automated process.
 Willis took on the challenge and developed a machine to remove moisture from the air.
 The first air conditioner was placed into commission on July 17th, 1902.

 Carrier’s unit successfully removed moisture from the air, creating an environment that was optimal for printing presses.
 However, the unit also cooled the air inside the plant, creating an environment that increased productivity among the workers.
 The technology was utilized in other manufacturing environments to improve productivity and the word about the machine quickly spread.
 In 1915, Willis and six other investor engineers formed the first air conditioning company to address the rising demands for his innovative invention.